Sustainability governance

 As a bank we have a responsibility for how we conduct our business, what we finance and what we invest in.
 With a clear governance structure, internal policies and in line with our commitments we ensure that our efforts are implemented throughout the Group.

-The President and Chief Executive Officer (President) is responsible for execution of the sustainability strategy and implementation of the governance structure set by the Board.
+The President and CEO is responsible for the day-to-day management of the activities of SEB, the execution of the sustainability strategy, and the implementation of the governance structure set by the Board.
+When implementing the sustainability strategy and throughout the decision-making processes, consideration is given to sustainability impacts, risks, opportunities, and the associated trade-offs.

-The Group Executive Sustainability Committee (GESC), chaired by the President, is a group-wide decision-making body that manages the execution of the corporate sustainability strategy and addresses matters related to corporate sustainability activities in SEB.
+The Group Executive Sustainability Committee (GESC), with the CEO as chair and Chief of Staff as vice chair, manages the execution of the sustainability strategy in SEB.

-Sustainable Banking is responsible for coordinating and driving the overall sustainability agenda in close collaboration with the divisions, group staff and support functions.
+Sustainable Banking is a function responsible for driving and coordinating SEB's overall sustainability agenda in areas that do not have their own expert organisation.
+This work is carried out in close collaboration with business divisions and group staff and support functions.

 Assessment of new products